telehash/telehash.github.io/v3/e3x/channels.md

 A channel may have only one outgoing initial packet, only one response to it, or it may be long-lived with many packets exchanged using the same "c" identifier (depending on the type of channel).
 Channels are by default unreliable, they have no retransmit or ordering guarantees, and an `end` always signals the last *content* packet being sent (acknowledgements/retransmits may still occur after).
 When required, an app can also create a [reliable](reliable.md) channel that does provide ordering and retransmission functionality.

+## Packet Size Default

-Channel packets must always be a maximum of 1400 bytes or less each.
-Larger data should use reliable channels to sequence and reassemble pieces of this size, and transports with a lower MTU than 1400 must use [chunked encoding](../lob/chunking.md).
+Channel packets should always be a maximum of 1400 bytes or less each, which allows enough space for added variable encryption, token, and transport overhead to fit within 1500 bytes total (one ethernet frame).
+Larger data should use reliable channels to sequence and reassemble pieces of this size, and transports with a fixed lower MTU than 1400 should use [chunked encoding](../lob/chunking.md) by default.

+A channel library should provide a `quota` method per packet for the app to determine how many bytes are available within the 1400 limit, and app-specific channel logic can use this to break larger data into packets.
+In special cases (such as with a local high bandwidth transport) when the transport MTU is known, the app or custom channel logic may ignore this and send larger/smaller packets.

 ## Packet Encryption